sanhaus/control-panel.en/help/discover/using/managing-permissions.md

 # Managing permsissions to Control Panel {#managing-permissions-control-panel}

 The Control Panel is available to all Admin users of a Campaign instance.
-Follow the steps below to assign users to Administrators group and grant them an access to the Control Panel.
+Follow the steps below to assign users to the Administrators group and grant them an access to the Control Panel.

 1. Navigate to the [Adobe Experience Cloud](https://amc.experiencecloud.adobe.com/exc-content/login.html), then select the **[!UICONTROL Administration]** tab.